khaledmousa/Dala/README.md

 Statements in the REPL console are evaluated after a semicolon is entered, the language itself has no semicolons yet.

-Below is a simple example of an function that adds two numbers:
+Below is a simple example of a function that adds two numbers:

 ![Example add](/img/add.png)